microsoft/WhatTheHack/027-OSS-Database-Migration/Coach/Solutions/05-online-migration.md

 For Azure DMS,  you need to create a migration project

-in DMS wizard, connect to source as the IP from kubectl -n postgresql get svc command Make sure the radio buttons are checked for Trust Server Certificate and Encrypt connection The user contosoapp does not have replication role enabled.
-They should get an error.
+in DMS wizard, connect to source as the external IP from kubectl -n postgresql get svc command Make sure the radio buttons are checked for Trust Server Certificate and Encrypt connection The user contosoapp does not have replication role enabled.
+They should get an error (Insufficient permission on server. 'userepl' permission is required to perform migration).
 To resolve this, connect to psql as superuser

 * postgres=# alter role contosoapp with replication ;